USCCANA/netdiffuseR/cran-comments.md

 ## Resubmission

 * While version 1.18.0 was recently sent to CRAN, this version fixes some critical bugs that were identified right after that.
+This includes a bug caught by CRAN on windows.

 ## Test environments